-The purpose of this site is to share woodworking information, offer inspiration and to help my fellow woodworkers.
+The purpose of this site is to share information, offer inspiration and to help my fellow woodworkers.

 - WOODWORKING CLASSES: Group & private classes in Santa Rosa, CA.